-Cupping Therapy in Australia is a cup therapy where cups are used for treatment to cure orthopedic pain or release stress in your body.
-Also cupping is a technique to cure some of the painful diseases.
+Cupping Therapy in Australia is a cupping therapy where cups are used for treatment to cure orthopedic pain or release stress in your body.
+Also, cupping is a technique to cure some of the painful diseases.

 According to Yogapedia, “Cupping is an ancient Chinese alternative therapy which involves placing cups on the skin and then creating a vacuum through heat or suction to draw up the tissue and blood.
 Proponents believe that the increased blood speeds healing”.

 Note that Cupping is not a direct type of yoga but a traditional way to cure and heal your pain.

 How cupping is done?

 To take cupping therapy you need to find a physiotherapy or fitness centre where a therapist puts special cups on your skin where you have pain for a few minutes to create suction.
 The cups are of various sizes and are made of glass, wood, plastic, silicone or simple clay.
 Your therapist will then place these cups where you have pain to increase blood flow giving you a deep tissue massage to heal your pain.

 Cupping is done either in dry format or in wet format.
 Also, Fire cupping and Oil cupping are practiced in most of the studios.

 In the cupping method the therapist creates vacuum by putting a flammable substance such as alcohol, herbs, or paper in a cup and set it on fire.
 When the fire goes out, they put the cup upside down on your skin.
 As the air inside the cup cools, it creates a vacuum.
 This causes your skin to rise and redden as your blood vessels expand.
 Also many use oil to create the vacuum.
 The cup is generally left in place for up to 3 minutes.